LaubPlusCo/LaubPlusCo.Helix.VsTemplates/README.md

   - To support solution module templates to be under source control.
 - Various bug fixes
 - New example templates added out-of-the-box
+  - _See the Helix MS Build example [here](https://github.com/LaubPlusCo/helix-msbuild-example) to learn more about the new templates that are now shipped as examples with the extension._
-- SkipAttach paths in manifest, enable setting up templates with TDS support
+- SkipAttach paths in manifest
+  - enables setting up templates that include TDS projects

+More to come..

 ## Installation